sourcegraph/sourcegraph-public-snapshot/doc/adopt/trial/index.md

 >Team
 >
 >I set up Sourcegraph as a <span style="color:#FF0000">[solution for searching across all of our code | replacement for OpenGrok/Hound/etc.]</span>!
-It provides regex search across all of our repositories, with IDE-like features (hover tooltips, go-to-definition, find-references) on code views. <span style="color:#FF0000;">[Describe the benefits vs. that are most relevant to your organization.]</span>
+It provides regexp search across all of our repositories, with IDE-like features (hover tooltips, go-to-definition, find-references) on code views. <span style="color:#FF0000;">[Describe the benefits vs. that are most relevant to your organization.]</span>
 >
 >Try it out:<br/>
 >	- Search: <span style="color:#FF0000;">[URL to an example search results page on your Sourcegraph instance]</span><br/>